tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Main.rand can now have key-specific UnifiedRandom instances.
 Not sure how a mod might use it.
 - SystemLoader.PostUpdatePlayers(); call, move TimeLogger.UpdatePlayers.AddTime call?
 - PreUpdateNPCs doesn't exactly match 1.4.4 location because of UpdateWorld_SpawnNPCs being added.
 Do we want 2 more hooks there?
 Probably need to double check that all Main Update methods have a Pre and Post method, and that they are documented and any deviations from 1.4.4. order are documented as well (UpdateWorld_FloatingText, UpdateWorld_SpawnNPCs, etc)
+- Could NPC.lifeRegenExpectedLossPerSecond or interactedWithPlayerLocally be useful to modders?
+- Is NPC.OnSpawn useful for tmod?
+- Projectile.perIDStaticNPCImmunity is not a 2d array instead of a staggared array, might need some adjustments.
+- New vanilla named tooltiplines: Buffs, Healing, ManaHealing, Mount.
+Others?

 # New Fields that might need more documentation